-In order to BGP PIC Edge to work, edge IBGP devices ( Ingress PEs and ASBRs ) need to support BGP PIC and also they need to receive backup BGP next hop.
+In order for BGP PIC Edge to work, edge IBGP devices ( Ingress PEs and ASBRs ) need to support BGP PIC and also they need to receive backup BGP next hop.

-Unfortunately backup next hop is not sent in IBGP Route Reflector topologies.
-One of the drawback of Route reflector , when it needs to do hot potato by calculating IGP cost to the BGP next hop, it takes only its cost to the next hop into consideration.
-Route reflector to BGP next hops IGP cost calculation might be different from Ingress PE to BGP next hops cost calculation.
+Unfortunately backup next hop is not sent in IBGP Route-Reflector topologies.
+One of the drawbacks of Route reflector is when it needs to do hot potato by calculating IGP cost to the BGP next-hop, it takes only its cost to the next hop into consideration.
+Route reflector to BGP next-hops IGP cost calculation might be different from Ingress PE to BGP next-hops cost calculation.

-Thus Route reflector may not provide optimal path for all the Ingress PEs.
-BGP Optimal route reflection draft specifies couple solutions which I covered in my early article here.
+Thus Route reflector may not provide an optimal path for all the Ingress PEs.
+BGP Optimal route reflection draft specifies a couple of solutions which I covered in my early article here.

-How would you send more than one best path from Route reflector to the Route reflector clients?
+How would you send more than one best path from the Route reflector to the Route reflector clients?

-There are many ways to do it but two famous one, BGP Add-path and BGP Diverse paths ( Multiple Control plane RRs).
+There are many ways to do it but two famous ones, are BGP Add-path and BGP Diverse paths ( Multiple Control plane RRs).
 I will explain these ideas in a separate article.

 Assume now we have more than one path on the R1.